 This option will save you from having to wait to purchase same-day tickets, which can be up to an hour long.

-When purchasing tickets online, you can expect the cost of local taxes to be included with the overall price.
+When purchasing tickets online, you can expect the cost of local taxes to be included in the overall price.

 Tickets can be purchased at the museum for same-day admission.
-When you walk into the museum entrance, you will be pointed to the direction of the ticket counter.
+When you walk into the museum entrance, you will be pointed in the direction of the ticket counter.

-During peak season, there will most likely be long lines and waits up to an hour to purchase tickets or possibly it may be sold out.
+During peak season, there will most likely be long lines and waits of up to an hour to purchase tickets, or possibly it may be sold out.

 If this is the case, the museum staff will be there to direct you to the appropriate line, especially if the line extends out the door.

 Depending on availability, you might have to purchase tickets for a later entry time and return to the museum later in the day.

 The last ticket is sold one hour before closing.

 This section will detail some of the best ways to save money on tickets to the International Spy Museum in Washington DC.